LBCrion/sfwbar/doc/sfwbar.rst

   section for more detail.
   For ``Label`` widgets value tells text to display.
   For ``Scale`` widgets it speficies a fraction to display.
+  For ``Chart`` widgets it specifies a fraction of the next datapoint.
   For ``Image`` widgets and buttons it provides an icon or an image file name.

 style